 Public Lands Management

-The BLM's historic preservation program took an important step forward in February 2012, when a major revision to the national Programmatic Agreement (nPA) was executed by the BLM, Advisory Council on Historic Preservation, and National Conference of State Historic Preservation Officers (SHPOs).
+The BLM's historic preservation program took an important step forward in February 2012, when a major revision to the national Programmatic Agreement (nPA) was executed by the BLM, Advisory Council on Historic Preservation (ACHP), and National Conference of State Historic Preservation Officers (NCSHPO).

-The nPA governs BLM’s activities on federal, state, and private lands that may impact historic properties.
-The agreement clarifies how BLM will consult with Indian tribes and other consulting parties on activities that could affect historic properties.
-It authorizes BLM to maintain protocols with SHPOs that achieve efficiency and consistency within a state.
+The nPA governs the BLM’s activities on federal, state, and private lands that may affect historic properties; clarifies how the BLM will consult with Indian tribes and other consulting parties for those activities; and authorizes the BLM to maintain protocols with individual SHPOs that achieve efficiency and consistency within a state.

 State Protocols define the relationship between BLM state offices and an individual SHPO.
 These Protocols spell out how BLM offices will work with the SHPO: cooperating on preservation planning and public outreach efforts, sharing information, meeting reporting requirements, and consulting on Section 106 undertakings.
-State Protocols have been developed for eleven BLM states.
+State Protocols have been developed for each of the eleven BLM states where a majority of public lands are located.